sapphire9901/Dave3625-Host-2025/Lab0/README.md

 Implement decision-making in your code using if-else statements.

 1. Write an if-statement that checks if a number is greater than 5.
-2. Print a message based on whether the condition is true or false.## Practical Tips
+2. Print a message based on whether the condition is true or false.

+### Task 6: Match-Case Statements(requires Python 3.10+)

+Learn to use Python's modern match-case syntax for pattern matching (Python 3.10+).

+1. Create a variable that stores a day of the week (as a string, e.g., "Monday", "Tuesday", etc.).
+2. Use a match-case statement to:
+   - Print "Start of the work week!" for Monday
+   - Print "Midweek already!" for Wednesday
+   - Print "Almost weekend!" for Friday
+   - Print "Weekend time!" for Saturday or Sunday
+   - Print "Just another day" for any other day
+3. Test your code with different day values.

+**Bonus:** Extend the match-case to handle both uppercase and lowercase input (e.g., "monday" and "Monday").

 ## Additional information